mstksg/backprop/renders/MNIST.md

----
-author:
-- Justin Le
-fontfamily: 'palatino,cmtt'
-geometry: margin=1in
-links-as-notes: true
-title: Learning MNIST with Neural Networks with backprop library
----

 The *backprop* library performs back-propagation over a *hetereogeneous* system of relationships.
 It offers both an implicit (*[ad]*-like) and explicit graph building usage style.
 Let’s use it to build neural networks and learn mnist!

   [ad]: http://hackage.haskell.org/package/ad